SUMMARY

 Where this reason holds: teams that want AI-augmented logging or expense tracking inside their time tool.
 Where it doesn't: teams that explicitly prefer a simple, opinionated tool that does one thing without distraction.
 There's a real "boringly reliable beats shiny" argument for staying.

-The Toggl-plus-FreshBooks pattern is documented across multiple comparison-review sources.
-The pitch was clean: Toggl for time tracking, FreshBooks for invoicing, integration between them.
-The complaint is also clean: in practice the integration is a layer to maintain, two UIs to learn, two billing relationships, two places client data lives.
-Users moving to single-tool workflows cite the integration overhead — not the individual tool quality — as the driver.
+The best-of-breed two-tool pattern (separate time-tracker plus separate invoicing tool, with an integration between them) is documented across multiple comparison- review sources as a recurring switching trigger.
+The pitch is clean (pick the best tool for each job, integrate them); the complaint is also clean: in practice the integration is a layer to maintain, two UIs to learn, two billing relationships, two places client data lives.
+Practitioners moving to single-tool workflows cite the integration overhead, not the individual tool quality, as the driver.
+The specific pairings cited most often in our source set are time-tracker plus invoicing-tool (Toggl + FreshBooks is the canonical example) but the pattern applies to any best-of-breed two-tool stack.

 This isn't proof that all-in-one platforms are better.
 It's proof that the economics now favour consolidation for the small-and-mid agency segment.
 The integration tax (time, errors, context loss) plus the cumulative subscription cost passed an inflection point in 2025–2026 where the marginal feature advantage of best-of-breed stops outweighing the cost of running them together.